bustle/bluestream/README.md

 Originally forked from [promise-streams](https://github.com/spion/promise-streams) but with some different goals and a lot more tests.
 Named after bluebird but not actually using bluebird.
 (Though we work great with it, highly recommended!)

-- `PromiseReadStream` Easy async producing of data
+- `ReadStream` Easy async producing of data
-- `PromiseTransformStream` Easy async transforming of data
+- `TransformStream` Easy async transforming of data
-- `PromiseWriteStream` Easy async writing of data
+- `WriteStream` Easy async writing of data
-- `PromiseFilterStream` similar to `Array.prototype.filter` Easy stream filtering of data
+- `FilterStream` similar to `Array.prototype.filter` Easy stream filtering of data
-- `PromiseReduceStream` similar to `Array.prototype.reduce` but a stream that emits each step and `.promise()` resolves to the end result
+- `ReduceStream` similar to `Array.prototype.reduce` but a stream that emits each step and `.promise()` resolves to the end result

 - `bstream.wait(stream)` resolves when the stream finishes
 - `bstream.collect(stream)` Concats strings and buffers, returns an array of objects.